hamdani2020/cron_jobs/README.md

 - Sufficient permissions to manage services and set up cron jobs
 - Basic knowledge of cron and Python scripting

----

 ## Objectives

-1 Create a Python script that:
+1. Create a Python that:
+    - Restarts a system service
+    - Clears a specified temporary folder.
+2. Set up a cron job to run the script at scheduled intervals.

+## Steps
+*Step 1: Create the Python Script*